 There are a few small differences between the Advanced Fantasy Tomes and the Classic + Advanced box sets.
 These small differences are due to layout and manufacturing constraints — each book must be a multiple of 8 pages, so some very small cuts were required in certain cases.

-- High-level play: The Classic Fantasy Characters box set book includes very rough guidelines for extending play up to 36th level for human character.
+• High-level play: The Classic Fantasy Characters box set book includes very rough guidelines for extending play up to 36th level for human characters.
 (These guidelines can be viewed on the SRD.)
 The Advanced Fantasy Player's Tome does not include these guidelines.